-Unavailability of top-up stations.
-Only a handful of tire shops offer the nitrogen-filling service.
+Unavailability of top-up stations: Only a handful of tire shops offer the nitrogen-filling service.
 It means that you have to be in a line to inflate the tires.
 It could take a while if it’s a busy day.
-In addition, if you have to fill up with regular air for some reasons, it will dolute the nitrogen in the tires, which will wear off the benefits.
+In addition, if you have to fill up with regular air for some reason, it will dilute the nitrogen in the tires, which will wear off the benefits.

 Check out the video to see Nitrogen Vs Air in tires

 Additionally, Consumer Reports conducted a study (lasting 12 months) using 31 different tire models to test nitrogen efficiency.
 Technicians inflated car tires with 95% pure nitrogen and normal air into two tires of the same type.
 Each tire is inflated to 30 PSI at room temperature.
 The results showed that both had reduced tire pressure.
 The average loss of air-inflated tires is usually 3.5 PSI, while this figure for nitrogen tires is 2.2 PSI.
 The researchers estimate that although nitrogen slows down the tire pressure reduction process, this number is not significant.
 Moreover, if drivers don’t check the tire pressure regularly when inflating the car with the air does not ensure safety during operation.